 Phoenix, Arizona

 After reading his prepared statement, Governor Burress made a show of acting as if he suddenly realized he had a few minutes to spare before addressing a hastily convened joint session of the state legislature.
-“Well, yes,” he muttered distractedly under his breath low enough for the battery of microphones in front of him to pick up as he was dropped his gaze a moment.
+“Well, yes,” he muttered distractedly under his breath, low enough for the battery of microphones in front of him to pick it up as he dropped his gaze a moment.
 Then, looking up at the throng of journalists crowded cheek-to-jowl in the pressroom of the state capital building, he nodded his head.
 “Seeing that we have a minute or two before I need to address an emergency session of the state legislature, I don’t see why we can’t open the floor for questions.”

-On hearing this, a shrilled chorus of questions thrown out by the assembled journalist, reporters, and correspondents shattered the silence of the antechamber.
-While most sought little more than an amplification to a comment the governor had already made, points that were perfectly clear to anyone who had been paying attention to what he had been saying, a few attempted to take this impromptu presser off on entirely new and unexpected tangents.
-One in particular touched off a flurry of follow-on questions that caused a fair number of people in Washington who was watching to all but convulse.
+On hearing this, a shrilled chorus of questions thrown out by the assembled journalists, reporters, and correspondents shattered the silence of the antechamber.
+While most sought little more than an amplification to a comment the governor had already made, points that were perfectly clear to anyone who had been paying attention to what he had been saying, a few attempted to take this impromptu presser off and on to entirely new tangents.
+One in particular touched off a flurry of follow-on questions that caused a fair number of people in Washington who were watching to all but convulse.

 Posed by Keith Hogan, who was from the Phoenix affiliate of World News Network, Amy Porter’s network, Governor Burress paused as he took to staring at Hogan for several long seconds before answering.
 Everyone assumed he was weighing how best to answer the question.
 The truth was, Burress was having to use the time to suppress a self-satisfied smirk, for what he was about to say would turn what some in the media had dubbed to be nothing more than a hissy fit by one state’s governor into something entirely different.

-“Let me make one thing perfectly clear to you, Keith,” Burress began slowly in a tone of voice those who were familiar with the governor’s ways told them he was deadly serious.
-“Though I issued the executive order that shut down those Federal offices where the raid on the Arizona Home Guard compound was planned as well as the facilities the FBI used to staged it, we are not alone.
+“Let me make one thing perfectly clear to you, Keith,” Burress began slowly in a tone of voice those familiar with the governor’s ways meant that he was deadly serious.
+“Though I issued the executive order that shut down those Federal offices where the raid on the Arizona Home Guard compound was planned as well as the facilities the FBI used to stage it, we are not alone.
 In taking action to curb what some have described as an unprecedented and unconstitutional over-reach of the Federal government, a response to Washington’s tyrannical policies that is long overdue, I have the support of the governors of our neighboring states, all save California.”

-After a stunned silence during which the importance of what Burress had just said sank in, every reporter and journalist in the room took to shouting out follow-up questions.
+After a stunned silence during which the importance of what Burress had just said began to sink in, every reporter and journalist in the room started shouting out follow-up questions.
 The representative from Channel 5 News asked just what kind of support they were offering.
 A Fox News Network journalist wanted to know if the other governors were planning on shutting down Federal buildings in their states as well.
-A reporter from The Arizona Republic, unaware members of the state’s National Guard had been quietly assembling at their local armories, all but demanded to know if he, the governor, intended to mobilized them.
+A reporter from The Arizona Republic, unaware members of the state’s National Guard had been quietly assembling at their local armories, all but demanded to know if he, the governor, intended to mobilize them.